mbleichner/koti/README.md

 The declarative nature of it made sure that your system always looks just like described by your config and prevents any drift due to changing package dependencies or leftovers from earlier experiments.

-Unfortunately, using NixOS as a daily driver has been kind of disappointing, because modifying it can be anything from trivial to downright impossible.
+Unfortunately, using NixOS as a daily driver has been a bit of a disappointment, because customizing it is extremely time-consuming and sometimes downright frustrating.
 After a few days, I already missed the simplicity and straightforwardness of Arch.

 So I went back to my beloved Arch and looked for similar solutions - that would allow me to describe my whole system in a similar manner.
-There are a few, but none of them managed to get that declarative approach quite right, in my opinion.
+There are a few, but none of them managed to get that declarative approach quite right.
 They all had their problems:

 - Not being able to detect stuff that has been removed from your config and uninstalling it from the system
 - Not being able to control the order of execution in a fine-grained way (unlike NixOS, configuration in Arch is done in